kowainik/learn4haskell/README.md

 <hr>

-It's the time of the year when thousand pull requests are starting to float in the air like a leaf on the wind 🍃
+It's the time of the year when a thousand pull requests are starting to float in. the air like a leaf on the wind 🍃

 It's Hacktoberfest!
 And we are happy to be part of this fantastic event.